This excel sheet calculates the dehumidifier capacity for reducing the humidity in a warehouse, cold room, warehouse, industries etc.

 - The Volume of the room is equal to 5x5x3 is equal to 75 cubic meters.

-The difference of 1&2 above is 6.07 gram / cubic meter.
+The difference between 1&2 above is 6.07 gram/cubic meter.
 This means that 20 gram of water has to be removed from each cubic meter to achieve 50%RH.

 Hence for a volume of 75 cubic meters, required dehumidification capacity is 455 gram per hour ( 6.07 x 75 ).

-Hence you can select a dehumidifier with a capacity of 10.92 liters per day to meet your requirement.
-Among our various models, you can select the nearest model TTK 40E which has a capacity of 12 liters per day at 30°C.
+Hence you can select a dehumidifier with a capacity of 10.92 litres per day to meet your requirement.
+Among our various models, you can select the nearest model TTK 40E which has a capacity of 12 litres per day at 30°C.